genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ## The security function

-The `security` function wraps all other variable and functions within the **auth-preferences.kts** file.
+The `security` function wraps all other variables and functions within the **auth-preferences.kts** file.
 From this top level, you can set the following variables:

 * `sessionTimeoutMins` specifies a time out for the session.
 Sessions are timed out (logged out) after the value defined here.
 The front end of your application can monitor web movement, page changes, etc. and perform an [automatic refresh](../../../server/integration/rest-endpoints/advanced/#event_login_refresh) - in which case, the user is not aware of the logout and the start of the new session.
 Default: 30 minutes.
 * `expiryCheckMins` specifies the time interval (in minutes) used to check for idle sessions in the system.
 Default: 5 minutes.